Vacuum Energy and Renormalization of the Field-Independent Term: Divergences in the Cosmological Model

 where the running RG scale is denoted by the mass-like term $M$ while its UV value is given by $M_0$.
 The result of the author's subtraction method is the absence of the $M^4$ term in the scaling relation for the running vacuum.
 This has great importance; in the UV limit (when $M\to \infty$), the $M^4$ is a well-known source of exceedingly large contributions.
 The term $\xi$ stands for the non-minimal coupling to gravity.

 One can relate the RG scale of Ref.~\cite{MoSo2020} [denoted as $M^2$ in Eq.~\eqref{RGM}] and the one used by us (which we denote as $k$); the result is the proportionality $k \propto M$.
 Therefore, one can find very interesting similarities between our approaches.
 In our case, we have minimal coupling, i.e., we do not include an extra $\xi R \phi^2$ coupling between gravity and the matter content, and thus $\xi = 0$.
 Thus, for minimal coupling, i.e., for $\xi = 0$, the numerical prefactors of the $M^2$ and $\log(M^2)$ terms are $-1/(32\pi^2)$ and $1/(32\pi^2)$.
 Despite the factor of 2 difference compared to our results, we can say that the functional forms encountered in the RG running in Ref.~\cite{MoSo2020} and here are compatible.
 In Ref.~\cite{MoSo2020} the authors show that no $M^4$ term is present (due to their subtraction of the Minkowskian contribution), and the RG scale-dependence is characterised by the $M^2$ and $\log(M^2)$ terms only.
-If a double-subtraction method is used~\eq{sol_double_rg}, a logarithmic scale dependence remains.
+Arguments for the absence of the quartic $M^4$ term are also presented in Refs.~\cite{Akhmedov,Ossola_Sirlin}, where similar flow equations are obtained.
+If a double-subtraction method is used~\eq{sol_double_rg}, only a logarithmic scale dependence remains.